 We’re pleased to welcome authors Rob Sanders and Lesléa Newman to the blog today.
-The two are leading our fall workshop Writing the Rainbow: Crafting Picture Books With LGBTQIA+ Themes, October 27-30.
+The two led our workshop Writing the Rainbow: Crafting Picture Books With LGBTQIA+ Themes.
 Read on as they chat about writing picture books, recognizing important anniversaries and why more LGBTQIA+ voices are needed in children’s publishing.

 Lesléa Newman: Here’s how it happened: a local lesbian mom literally stopped me on the street and said, “I don’t have a book to read to my daughter that shows a family like ours.
 Someone should write one.”
 And because I was also a child who did not see her (Jewish) family represented in children’s books, I took her request very seriously.
 I checked armloads of picture books out of the library to study the form and came up with the story of Heather with her two arms, two legs, two eyes, two ears, two pets, and two mommies.

 And then because no one would publish it, a friend of mine who was, at the time, a lesbian mother of a one-year-old as well as the owner of a desktop publishing business (remember those?) and I decided we would publish it ourselves.
 We started a fundraising effort (stuffing envelopes! licking stamps!) and raised enough money to print 4,000 copies.
 Then about six months later, Sasha Alyson acquired the book from us and published it as part of his Alyson Wonderland line.
 And then after about 20 years, the book went out of print very briefly and was brought back to life by Candlewick Press in 2015.
 And the paperback has just gone into its fifth printing!
 Heather marches on in her purple cowgirl boots!
 Things have really changed since I wrote the book in 1988.